pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ma = sum/length
 ```

 The sum of the coefficients of a low-pass filter must be equal to 1, this allows to have passband unity.
 If the sum of the coefficients is greater than 1, the filter passband will be superior to 1, which will give an output greater than the input signal.
 However if the sum of the coefficients is inferior to 1 and superior to 0, then the output will be lower than the input signal.
 The coefficients of a simple moving average already add up to 1, but what if we use other coefficients that do not?
 In this case we must normalize the convolution with the sum of the coefficients (sometimes called *normalizing constant*).
-This is done in pine as follows :
+This is done in pine as follows:

 ```
 sum = 0.,sumh = 0.